seglo/prism-sample-project/README.md

 ## Overview

-The [connect-prism](http://github.com/seglo/connect-prism) plugin allows you to record, mock, and proxy HTTP calls.
-This is a simple angular application with an express.js server backend that demonstrates its use.
+The [connect-prism](http://github.com/seglo/connect-prism) core library and [grunt-connect-prism](http://github.com/seglo/grunt-connect-prism) plugin allows you to record, mock, and proxy HTTP calls.
+This is a simple angular application with an express.js server backend that demonstrates their use.

 ## Demonstrations